Excess Flow Valve (EFV) Request

 UGI Utilities Excess Flow Valve (EFV) Customer Notification

-A recent federal regulation requires companies like UGI Utilities (UGI) to notify customers they may request the installation of a safety device, called an excess flow valve (EFV), on their underground natural gas service line.
+Federal regulations require companies like UGI Utilities (UGI) to notify customers they may request the installation of a safety device, called an excess flow valve (EFV), on their underground natural gas service line.

 A natural gas service line is the piping connecting a customer’s meter to the natural gas main.
 An EFV is a device installed as part of a service line.
 The EFV provides a safety benefit by reducing or stopping the flow of natural gas if a service line is broken or is damaged by a home owner or excavating contractor.